-Using the following steps to install Oracle Enterprise Repository using an installer with filename ending in .bin:
+To install Oracle Enterprise Repository using an installer with filename ending in .bin:

 - 1. Complete the pre-installation tasks for installers with filename ending in .bin, see "Installers With Filenames Ending in .bin" on page 2-15. - 2.
 Install Oracle Enterprise Repository Using Console Mode.